mcc-us/mcc-us.github.trial1/_chapters/000-front/010-title.md

 ---
 slug: book
-title: Demo Book
+title: How I Became A Bookkeeper
-abstract: An example book for showcasing the Jekyll Chapterbook theme.
+abstract: My notes and journey
 ---

-By Jason Grimes
+By Matt Curcio

 Copyright &copy; {{"now" | date: "%Y"}} by {{site.author}}.